AlanFoster/alanfoster.github.io/src/pages/workshops/jest/basic-tests/index.markdown

 ## Your Turn

-Add an additional test that can multiply two numbers, and add a test that ensures 5 multiplied by 7 is 35.
+We now want a multiply function, with the relevant tests.
+Create the your new JavaScript file for multiplying, and create a test - remember that the test file extension should be `.spec.js`

 Remember to run your tests with `yarn run test`